Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-modelling-instructions-english.rst

 A corollary is then that if A requests an information from B during tick ``N``, A will process that information during tick ``N+2``.

 Moreover during a tick an actor may receive multiple messages from multiple actors.
-No assumption should be made on their processing order within that tick, as the simulation algorithm will have reordered them to ensure the respect of the simulation properties (ex: reproducibility or ergodicity).
+No assumption should be made on their processing order within that tick, as the simulation algorithm will have reordered them to ensure the respect of the simulation properties (e.g. reproducibility or ergodicity).